Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 <div style="text-align: center;">
 <img src="https://raw.githubusercontent.com/shannon3335/recursive-digital-rain-cpp/main/docs/assets/rain-logic.drawio.jpg" height=600>
 <br>
-<em><small>Fig.2.9 Recursion logic flowchart</small></em>
+<em><small>Fig.2.8 Recursion logic flowchart</small></em>
 </div>

 ### Digital Rain Logic

-My approach to managing multiple droplets extends my method for handling raindrops.
-By iterating through each droplet sequentially using a `for loop`, the recursive function's self-calling nature causes a predictable pattern where each droplet blocks others from printing during its lifespan, before the next iteration of the loop.
+My approach to managing raindrops was shaped by the recursive nature of my print function, which I will delve into more deeply later.

 Surrounded by concurrency in GoLang and JavaScript, I devised a solution using a vector to track the statuses of asynchronous tasks printing raindrops.
 I have created a proof of concept using both asynchronous tasks and threads but decided to go with asynchronous tasks.
 Using async tasks in C++ gives an abstracted way to handle concurrency `without managing promises, responses and thread pools`, while giving an `easier way to return values` from the tasks compared to threads.
 Threads, however, provide granular control over performance, with the possibility of `true parallelism`, with the tradeoff being higher resource utilisation.